pingidentity/pingidentity-devops-getting-started/docs/profilesLayered.md

 We'll assign the environment variables for use in a Docker Compose YAML file.
 However, you can use this technique with any Docker deployment (such as `docker run`, Kubernetes, Docker Swarm).

-If you're intending on using your Github repository for the deployment, in the following examples, replace `SERVER_PROFILE_URL=https://github.com/pingidentity/pingidentity-server-profiles.git` with SERVER_PROFILE_URL=https://github.com/<your-Github-repo>/pingidentity-server-profiles.git
+If you're intending on using your Github repository for the deployment, in the following examples, replace `SERVER_PROFILE_URL=https://github.com/pingidentity/pingidentity-server-profiles.git` with SERVER_PROFILE_URL=https://github.com/<your-username>/pingidentity-server-profiles.git.

+> If your GitHub server-profile repo is private, use the `username:token` format so the container can access the repository.
+For example, `https://github.com/<your_username>:<your_access_token>/pingidentity-server-profiles.git`.

 1. Create a new `docker-compose.yaml` file.
 2. Add your license profile to the YAML file.
 For example: